MetPX/sarracenia/_sources/Contribution/Development.rst.txt

 - **update doc/** manual pages should get their updates ideally at the same time as the code.

 Usually there will be many such cycles on a development branch before one is ready to issue a pull request.
-Eventually, we get to `Commits to the Main Branch`_
+Eventually, we get to `Commits to the Development Branch`_

 sr_insects Tests Description